About Our Yarns

 Bluefaced Leicester

-This is British and comes from small farms all over the UK, it is purchased through the British Wool Marketing board on our behalf.
+Our Bluefaced Leicester is British, this comes from small farms all over the UK but particularly Wales, and is purchased through the British Wool Marketing board on our behalf.
 The fibres are then scoured and Superwash Treated in the UK to the highest environmental standards possible.

 Merino